yoctoyotta1024/GoodSciProjTemplate/docs/source/usage/getstart.rst

 #.
 Make the project name yours instead of "GoodSciProjTemplate".
 #.
 Make the release/version yours instead of "0.0.0".
 #.
 Make the citation and liscence refer to you instead of me.
 #.
+Corect the repository name and its owner for GitHub (e.g. in the CI.yml and cog.toml).
+#.
 Write a new README.md (shorter is generally better) and include a link to your documentation in it.
 #.
 Change the GitHub links in the .rst files to the correct ones for your GitHub repository (*hint*: you find these files in the `docs` directory).